Turks see Erdogan's pious hand behind alcohol sales ban during lockdown

 Speaking in a televised interview on Wednesday, Interior Minister Suleyman Soylu dismissed the idea that by banning alcohol sales the government aimed to limit citizens’ choices, pointing to other pandemic measures such as travel restrictions.

+“This has nothing to do with Ramadan,” the official said of the Islamic holy month that ends when the lockdown ends.
+“People have already bought more than enough (alcohol) in the past few days.”

+Turks have taken to social media to air frustration and the move was criticised by opposition politicians who said a government notice could not erase a constitutional right.

-Since the ban was announced, people have queued outside liquor stores while at some supermarkets beer and wine shelves have been left empty.
+Since the sales ban was announced, people queued outside liquor stores while at some supermarkets beer and wine shelves have been left empty.

 “It interferes with the secular lifestyle, and is an intervention in the food and drink culture,” said Ozgur Aybas, head of a liquor store association.